cypherpunk-academy/2064/en/_title.md

 ---
-title: 2064 - How to become Cypherpunk and Free the Internet
+title: 2064 - How to become Cypherpunk and free the Internet
 subtitle: Novel
 author: Michael Schmidt
 rights:  Creative Commons Non-Commercial Share Alike 3.0